 First of all, there are only two user groups — owners of equally large pools and coin holders, who are, contrary to Bitcoin coin holders, project stakeholders as well.

 The embracement of these key principles will prevent grim prospects, such as turning a blind eye to the project defects for 6 years since they benefit the privileged minority.
-As the vote of majority will be the single force to steer the project forward, the risks from the side of ‘influential’ entities will be greatly decreased.
+As the vote of the majority will be the single force to steer the project forward, the risks from the side of ‘influential’ entities will be greatly decreased.

 Imagine, if there was a network that would become the global backbone of the world economy.
 What would happen?
-To the rich and the powerful, monetary wealth is simply not enough as they have abundance of it and so, in terms of motivation, they primarily care about preserving their influence and further fortifying their power amidst the turbulent changes of the new millennium.
-If there was a project that would be used by, for example, 60 per cent of population, its importance would be astronomical, leading to an increased motivation of the governments, banks and wealthy individuals to seize the control of it.
+To the rich and the powerful, monetary wealth is simply not enough as they have an abundance of it and so, in terms of motivation, they primarily care about preserving their influence and further fortifying their power amidst the turbulent changes of the new millennium.
+If there was a project that would be used by, for example, 60 percent of the population, its importance would be astronomical, leading to an increased motivation of the governments, banks and wealthy individuals to seize control of it.

 Thus, there is a question, is PoW or PoS more conducive to make decentralization real?
 If you want to make a change under PoW, decision-making power is determined by hash-rate.
-If somebody possess a large amount of fiat (e.g. governments and banks combined) with the aim to make a change, they will create a client, and, during the voting process, connect a new hash-rate, which may a play a key role to make the desired change happen.
+If somebody possesses a large amount of fiat (e.g. governments and banks combined) with the aim to make a change, they will create a client, and, during the voting process, connect a new hash-rate, which may play a key role to make the desired change happen.

 This is due to the fact, that when purchasing hash-rate, the only important variable is how much time is needed to attain a desirable change, so one only has to consider the time-limit after which a specific chain will be proclaimed ‘victorious.’
-Conversely, when buying out large number of coins, their value is likely to rise exponentially and is hard to be estimated in advance.
+Conversely, when buying out a large number of coins, their value is likely to rise exponentially and is hard to be estimated in advance.